Slipstream (1989 film): Plot

-The bounty hunters arrive in the middle of a windstorm, and Owens bargains with them to work together to get Byron down.
+The bounty hunters arrive midway through a windstorm, and Owens bargains with them to work together to get Byron down.
 Tasker reveals to Owens that Byron is an android.
-After a rough landing from the destroyed kite, Belitski allows Byron and Owens to get away.
+After a rough landing from the destroyed kite, Belitski allows Byron and Owens to escape.
 Another visitor to the valley, Ariel, helps them escape and convinces them to take her to her former home.
 Ariel introduces them to her people, who inhabit a fortified underground museum.
-Byron's knowledge and appreciation of the museum's ancient contents lead Ariel to become emotionally attached to him.
+Byron's knowledge and appreciation of the museum's ancient contents make Ariel emotionally attached to him.
 Byron and Ariel spend the night together, while Owens gets drunk and hooks up with a girl in the community.
 The girl helps Owens decide to free Byron, who has become his friend.
-Later, Byron reveals that the man he killed was his master; he himself was designed as the man's companion, and when the man asked him to end his life, he obeyed, even though he was programmed to do no harm.
-Byron also excitedly tells Matt that he has slept for the first time, and that he dreamed of a land at the end of the Slipstream, inhabited by other androids.
+Later, Byron reveals that he was hunted for murder, and the man he killed was his master, he was designed as the man's companion, and when the man asked him to end his life, he obeyed, even though he was programmed not to harm.
+Byron also excitedly tells Owens that he has slept with someone for the first time and dreamt of a land at the end of the Slipstream, inhabited by other androids.
+After this, Owens tells Byron he will not take him in, although the two quibble about what Byron can do with Ariel and his instincts.

 Having tracked the trio to the museum, Tasker and Belitski force entry, killing guards and some inhabitants.
 After beating the Curator, Tasker forces the rest to find the fugitives.
-Byron is captured while Belitski shoots Owens in the chest with a dart; Owens retaliates by knocking her out and handcuffing her to a bed.
+Byron is captured while Belitski shoots Owens in the chest with a dart.
+Owens retaliates by knocking her out and handcuffing her to a bed.
 She wakes and explains that the dart is the antidote to the poison.
 Owens engages in a shootout with Tasker in which Ariel is killed.
 Enraged at her death, Byron pursues Tasker to his plane.
-Tasker shoots Byron to no effect, then tries to run him down with the plane as he takes off.
-However, Byron manages to climb on and smash his way into the cockpit.
+Tasker shoots Byron, to no effect, then tries to run him down with the plane as he takes off.
+However, Byron manages to climb and smash his way into the cockpit.
 As Byron is on the verge of killing him, Tasker quotes the Magee poem, and he relents.
 He then attempts to regain control of the damaged aircraft by using the control wires, but it crashes.
-Tasker is killed, but Byron survives; he is apparently indestructible.
-He returns to the museum to find that Belitski has consented to become Owens' partner; they fly off together.
-Byron leaves to seek his promised land.
+Tasker is killed, but Byron survives because he is indestructible.
+He returns to the museum to find that Belitski has consented to become Owens' partner, they fly off together while Byron leaves to seek his promised land.